Wandalen/wTools/module/core/mem_tools/readme.md

 use mem_tools as mem;

-// Are two pointers are the same, not taking into accoint type.
+// Are two pointers the same, not taking into account type.
 // Unlike `std::ptr::eq()` does not require arguments to have the same type. let src1 = ( 1, );
 let src2 = ( 1, );